-The course has been designed to be flexible, inclusive and transparent to enable you to achieve the course learning outcomes and have a quality learning experience.
-The course is delivered using a unit delivery pattern; you will undertake one Unit at a time for six weeks and that will be a unit of delivery.
-At the end of four units (8 months) you will progress to the master’s capstone experience stage where you will opt to complete either, a dissertation, a professional placement, an internship or a live project unit.
+The program consists of four Core Units and a Capstone Project.
+The course is delivered using a unit delivery pattern; you will undertake one unit at a time for two months and that will be a unit of delivery.
+At the end of four units (8 months) you will progress to the master’s capstone experience stage where you will opt to complete either, a dissertation, a professional practice, or a live project unit.
 Each of these options will include an element of research methodology which is embedded within the unit.

 The unit structure is designed to provide you with an integrated, developmental and challenging learning experience.
 As you progress through the course, there will be an opportunity before each new unit to reflect on your progress and development to date and plan your ‘next steps’ and future action to maximise your achievements.